brisa-build/brisa/docs/api-reference/brisa-cli/brisa-build.md

 If you want to make a desktop app for Windows, another one for Mac, also android and ios, all at the same time.
 We recommend you do this in an array inside a pipeline and use an environment variable to decide the output.

-The good thing is that if you are on Windows, it will use the native Windows stuff for the Destkop app build, the same with Linux and Mac.
+The good thing is that if you are on Windows, it will use the native Windows stuff for the Desktop app build, the same with Linux and Mac.

 ## Development build